IAmOscar-Liu/TXOne-assignment/README.md

 ### `npm run test`

-I wrote some unit tests for the Weather page.
+I wrote some unit tests for testing the response from `OpenWeatherMap`.
 (Task 1)

-There are 2 test files, `weatherstore.test.ts` and `Weather.ts`.
+There are 2 test files, `weatherStore.test.ts` and `Weather.ts`.

-`weatherstore.test.ts` is for testing the state management using zustand, and `Weather.ts` is for testing the weather component with user interaction
+`weatherStore.test.ts` is for testing the state management using zustand, and `Weather.ts` is for testing the weather component with user interaction

+When running the test, `fakeWeatherStore.ts` is applied for testing the mock response.

 ## Main dependencies and devDependencies